xcast-lib/xcast-lib.github.io/index.md

 </p>

+## Please Be Patient While Our Website Undergoes Maintenance

 ## Welcome to XCast

 XCast is a High-Performance Geospatial Data Science toolkit for the Earth Sciences.
 It allows one to perform gridpoint-wise statistical and machine learning analyses in an efficient way using [Dask Parallelism](https://dask.org/), through an API that closely mirrors that of [SciKit-Learn](https://scikit-learn.org/stable/), with the exception that XCast produces and consumes Xarray DataArrays, rather than two-dimensional NumPy arrays.